GeoscienceAustralia/eo-tides/docs/setup.md

 ## Downloading tide model data

+Now we need to download some data from one or more models, and save this into our tide model directory.
+Follow the guides below for some of the most commonly used global ocean tide models:

 ??? note "EOT20 Empirical Ocean Tide model (default)"

     ### EOT20 Empirical Ocean Tide model (default)